-Well, the verdict turned out to be a positive one…not a perfect fit (try it with a 20-oz plastic bottle and it’s perfect-which is what it was designed for – so if you’re using those that’s OK, but I jsut am a big fan of glass and can’t beat the old style Coke bottles since they’re collectible and all.
+Me, I am just a bigger fan of glass and love the old style Coke bottles since they’re collectible and all.
 A little maneuvering, but nothing I couldn’t do.
 I’m pretty satisfied with it.

 If you’re in need of a base and don’t want to have to go through that whole thing with trying to constrict a base-and just get straight to the fun part of decorating your coke bottle – this is the one to get, it’s made by Hummers Galore and will do the job well.

 It’s a little tricky to disassemble when the time comes to change the sugar water as you have to pry it open in the middle (and make sure to do this over a sink) but if you really want to make a cute feeder like mine this one will make it a little easier.

 Oh and since the arrival of my first handmade feeder yep those little beauties have been hanging around!
 Attracting them is the easy part (and it helps if you’ve got a lot of vivid foliage around) but photographing them is where we talk about difficult.